 A budget may be amended at any time if notice of the proposed amendment is given in the notice of meeting.

-An expenditure that is not budgeted may not be made.

 ARTICLE XII

 AMENDMENT OF TRUST INDENTURE

 The Trust Indenture creating the Trust may be amended, altered, revised, modified, revoked or terminated only in writing with the consent of all parties in interest.